Academy Award for Best Original Song: Performances at the awards ceremony

 Nominated songs are usually performed live at the televised Academy Awards ceremonies.
 Although pre-televised ceremonies were broadcast on the radio, the tradition of performing the nominated songs did not begin until the 18th Academy Awards in 1946, in which performers included Frank Sinatra, Kathryn Grayson, Dinah Shore, and Dick Haymes.

 In the early years, the songs were usually not performed by the original artists, as in the film.
-For example, in 1965, Robert Goulet performed all the nominated songs at the ceremony.
-(In the case of "The Look Of Love", sung by Dusty Springfield in Casino Royale, the positive reaction to the performance by Sergio Mendes & Brasil '66 on the 1968 telecast led to their version being released as a single and eventually becoming the bigger hit.)
-In 1970, this was reversed and only the people who had performed the piece in the film were permitted to perform the song on the live telecast, even if a hit version was performed by another act.
+For example, in 1965, Robert Goulet performed all the nominated songs at the ceremony, and in the case of "The Look of Love", sung by Dusty Springfield in Casino Royale, the positive reaction to the performance by Sergio Mendes & Brasil '66 on the 1968 telecast led to their version being released as a single and eventually becoming very popular and successful.
+In 1970, this was reversed and only the people who had performed the song in the film were permitted to perform the song on the live telecast, even if a popular version was performed by another act.

-However, since Oscar nominees for 1970, 1971 and 1972 had all been major hit records by other artists, in 1973 the rule was amended again, and it became standard to first offer either the original artist or artists who performed the song in the film a chance to perform it at the ceremony, followed by the artist or artists who had the hit record with it.
+However, since Oscar nominees for 1970, 1971 and 1972 had all been successful records covered by other artists, in 1973, the rule was amended again, and it became standard to first offer either the original artist who performed the song in the film a chance to perform it at the ceremony, followed by the artist who had covered the record to popularity.

-When neither of those is able to do so (or in rare cases where the telecast producers decide to go with someone else), the Academy chooses more well-known entertainers to perform the song at the ceremony.
+When neither of those is able to do so (or in rare cases where the telecast producers decide to go with someone else), the Academy chooses other entertainers to perform the song at the ceremony.
 For example, Robin Williams performed "Blame Canada" from South Park: Bigger, Longer & Uncut at the 72nd Academy Awards instead of the film's voice actors, Trey Parker and Mary Kay Bergman (Bergman died a few months before the show).
-Beyoncé Knowles sang three nominated songs (one of which was a duet with Josh Groban) during the 77th Academy Awards even though she had not performed those songs in any of the respective films.
+Beyoncé sung three nominated songs (one of which was a duet with Josh Groban for "Believe" from The Polar Express) during the 77th Academy Awards even though she did not perform those songs in any of the respective films.